 Tuition Fees

-This varies greatly from Php20,000.00 to about Php90,000.00 per year depending on which school you attend.
-But let’s just say we take Php35,000.00 as our number for computational purposes.
 Aside from the tuition fee, there are also some miscellaneous fees that the cadet must shoulder.
-These include books, some contributions and materials for exercises (plotting sheets, charts, parallel rulers, workbooks etc.).
-Let’s say this number be Php3,500.00 per year.
+These include books, some contributions, and materials for exercises (plotting sheets, charts, parallel rulers, workbooks, etc.).
+Let’s say this number is Php3,500.00 per year.

 Other School Expenses

 Now if your school is far from your home, you have to find a boarding house or dormitory.
 Let’s assume the monthly rate for your boarding house is Php2,500.00 per month inclusive of water and electricity.
-Aside from that, your monthly operational expenses be approximately Php5,500.00 inclusive of fare, meals, snacks, load, school supplies, internet research, DotA, nightlife, etc.

 For One Year of Study

 Php110,500.00!
-That’s just on the first year.
+That’s just in the first year.
 But we have three years for our academics so that amount would be Php331,500.00.

 Who says becoming a Seaman is easy?

 Take note that we did not take into account the savings that you might make or other expenses that may offset the calculations above.
 This calculation also assumes that you are not living with your parents or relatives thus having a high cost on your shelter and everyday expenses.
-But at least we have a rough idea of how much we’re going to spend for this course.
-Nowadays, becoming a Seaman is very expensive.
-You ready with that amount?

 But wait, there are still more!